TobiasWasheim/chess_project/README.md

 Another thought: The king and and pawn depends on the chess board....
 They are not like the other pieces.
 I don't want any special functions to assert if it is a pawn piece in my game.
 Have to come up with a solution later...

+**27/01/2025**

+I've finished developing the pieces.
+Check and check mate is going to be a part of StandardGame since it's a rule of the game.
+The king does not depend on a chess board since that would only be necessary if it checked for checks and checkmate.
+The pawn has to depend on a chessboard.

+There's not much work left til I've developed the alphaChess variant.
+Next, I'm going to start on developing the GUI.